Nurturing Environments: Supporting Safety and Compassionate Connections From the Preconception Through Early Parenting Period

 In this workshop, participants will have the opportunity to learn:

-- How feeling safe supports compassionate connections that enhance relationships between women, their partners and their developing children
+How feeling safe supports compassionate connections that enhance relationships between women, the individuals who support them and their developing children